 As a Forester, you are charged with protecting and enhancing forest ecosystems and the social and economic benefits produced by forests.
 You work in the field collecting data on number and species of trees and other plants and animals, supervise tree plantings and tree harvest, and manage forest ecosystems to benefit wood productions, wildlife and human use of forests.
 Foresters work in a wide variety of locations from wilderness (federal and state lands) to the largest cities (urban and tree care).

-Check out some of the career paths avaliable with this major
+These are some of the career paths available with this major.